About the artist

 So with that: I’m from San Francisco.
 I now live in Paris, France.
 I’m an American born and raised in the tradition of many Americans; which is to say my parent’s came from somewhere else and I knew many cultures and cultural collisions.
 I felt the wars my parents fled and took on their suffering, so they didn’t have to.
 I can tell you that roots mean far less to me than to you.
 History is not tied to land, it is culture.
 Homes are temporary and not worth fighting over.
 My people never had a home for long… Yes, my name is real.

 I describe my work as dark folk rock, murder ballad, with a tinge of vintage 60s and Motown and French Pop.
 (I suppose you can see that in my drawings too and maybe a sense of classic references in my writing.)
-I’ve got a low, gender bending voice, that sometime presents a lithe falsetto, which is the only relic of my once half-hearted opera studies.
+I’ve got a low, gender bending voice, that sometime presents a lithe falsetto, which is the only relic of my once minimal opera studies.
 I’m otherwise self-taught and a primitive (The latter couldn't be helped as I just don't have any innate technical musical skills).
 I employ my other, perhaps more natural artistic gifts in visual arts and language, to propel my music.
 Actually, I did go to art school as well as a more formal university where I studied creative writing and got very nerdy about poetry and script writing ...
 Ugh.
 Before I tell you who others tell me I sound like, I just want to say that music in and of itself is not my main influence.
 I mean, I dig a lot of stuff.
 I adore medieval folk music and I think you can hear that in my melodic sense.
-I actually am a big Smokey Robinson fan, but that’s also because he seems like a nice guy and the others guys (mainly men in rock-n-roll) all seem like chauvanistic drug-addled jerks.
-And, I’m sorry, I just exhausted by that nonsense.
-Also, overdosing isn’t mysterious.
-Right now I’m listening to a lot of Dalida, and Mina.
-Mostly I listen to spoken word podcast though…
+I actually am a big Smokey Robinson fan, but that’s also because he seems like a nice guy and the others guys (mainly men in rock-n-roll) all seem like chauvinistic drug-addled jerks.
+How did that become cool?
+Right? … What do I actually listen to?: It’s not likely what you think: Right now I’m listening to a lot of Dalida, and Mina.
+Mostly I listen to spoken word podcast though.
+I love to hear a quiet voice recite a short story.

 So anyhow, my style of delivery and songwriting has been compared to Nick Cave and Lou Reed.
 My voice compared to Nico, Marianne Faithful, PJ and other women who do not sound “girly” – but this usually the description of untrained ears (sorry to say).
 I’ve also been told my voice sounds a little bit like “Jim Morrison’s sister” whatever that means.
 But of course, why not just listen and find out?
 Like, please.
 No one ever told me I reminded them of Judy Garland and that’s a crying shame.